ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Empty tagged messages

-Servers MUST accept `PRIVMSG` and `NOTICE` events sent with client-only tags even if no message body is provided.
-These events MUST NOT be delivered to clients who haven't negotiated the message tags capability.
-If neither client-only tags nor a message body are provided, servers MAY respond with a standard `ERR_NOTEXTTOSEND` error.
+Servers MUST accept `PRIVMSG` and `NOTICE` events sent with client-only tags even if the message content parameter is omitted.
+These events MUST NOT be delivered to clients that haven't negotiated the message tags capability.
+If neither client-only tags nor a message parameter are included, servers MAY respond with a standard `ERR_NEEDMOREPARAMS` error.

-Clients that receive empty events MUST NOT display empty messages as-is in the message history unless they are using the attached tags according to their own specifications.
+Clients that receive events without a message text MUST NOT display empty messages as-is in the message history unless they are using the attached tags according to their own specifications.

 ### Size limit